 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round barrow 230m south west of Killiganoon Manor is a Bronze Age burial monument located in Cornwall.
-The barrow survives as an earthwork mound and represents a form of funerary architecture characteristic of the Bronze Age period, when such monuments were constructed across the landscape of south west England as communal or individual burial sites.
-The monument's survival as a discernible earthwork indicates its archaeological significance for understanding Bronze Age mortuary practices and settlement patterns in the region.
-Its designation as a heritage monument reflects its importance as evidence of prehistoric activity in Cornwall.
+The barrow survives as an earthwork mound and represents a form of funerary architecture characteristic of the Bronze Age period in south-west England, when such monuments were constructed to mark the graves of individuals of social importance.
+The site is recorded as a scheduled monument, reflecting its archaeological significance and protected status within the heritage landscape of the county.

 Round barrow 230m south west of Killiganoon Manor is a scheduled monument protected by Historic England under reference 1019157.
 View the official record →